mondyfy/geoenclave/README.md

 June.
 15, 2020
 <br />

-Ever had the urge to validate location on a services like region based services?
-And wanted to validate geolocation in some sane, easy and cheapest way?
-Don't want to use third party apis, for whatever reason?
+Ever had the urge to validate location on region based services?
+And wanted to validate geolocation in some sane and easy way?
+Don't want to use third party APIs', for whatever reason?
 Then loc-bind is what you're looking for!

 ## Description